ToxicalNoob3062/bazuka/readme.md

 # Bazuka

-Bazuka is a high-performance, asynchronous, multi-value cache for Rust, built on top of [moka](https://github.com/moka-rs/moka) and [dashmap](https://github.com/xacrimon/dashmap).
+Bazuka is a high-performance, asynchronous, multi-value cache for Rust for tokio runtime.
 It allows you to associate multiple values with a single key, each with its own expiry, and is designed for concurrent use in async environments (e.g., with Tokio).

 ## Features